Research course

 Educational aims of the PhD programme:

-• Give students with relevant experience at master's level the opportunity to carry out focussed research in the discipline under close supervision.
+give students with relevant experience at the master's level the opportunity to carry out focused research in the discipline under close supervision;

 Learning Outcomes